Why it matters…

 Students are responsible for being aware of and following University policies.

-If you have any question at all, students may contact the Center for Student Rights and Responbilities, Office of Research Integrity and/or their specific faculty advisor for advice concerning these policies.
+If you have any question at all, students may contact the Office of Rights, Compliance and Accountability, Office of Research Integrity and/or their specific faculty advisor for advice concerning these policies.